 2. Connect with other SAHMs.

 There is a mom support group out there for everyone: breastfeeding support groups, mommy-and-me classes, babywearing groups, and exercise clubs are all good bets.
-If you feel reluctant to join an in-person group, online mom groups are great options too.
+Online mom groups are especially great during this period.

 3. Make naptime and evenings for YOU.